tsano430/RandomizedNMF.jl/README.md

 Advantage
 ---------

-Randomized NMF is faster than NMF.
+Randomized NMF is much faster than NMF.

 ```julia
 julia> using RandomizedNMF, NMF, BenchmarkTools, Random